ParksProjets/Mips-Applications/README.md

 # MIPS applications

 This repository contains some MIPS applications.
 You can run these programs on **[MIPSimu][MIPSimu]**.

 ## Applications

 Here is the list of available applications.
+Each application have its own `README`.

 - **Screen Saver** – A Windows XP like screen saver.

 - **Flaps The Mips** – A [Flappy Bird][FlappyBird] like game.

+- **Pong** – A pong game (Video Olympics like version).

 - **Home** – A home menu for launching all applications above.